Intrinsic piezoelectricity of PZT: Experimental

-We utilized chemical solution deposition to grow the $c$-axis oriented PZT with $x=$0.47, close to MPB.\cite{Suzuki} We have successfully developed an approach to grow the $c$-axis oriented PZT through using a stainless steel SUS430 substrate and a metallic LaNiO$_3$ (LNO) seed layer, as schematically shown in Fig.\ref{Fig1}.
+We utilized chemical solution deposition\cite{Suzuki} to grow the tetragonal $c$-axis oriented PZT with $x=$0.47, close to MPB.
+We have successfully developed an approach to grow the $c$-axis oriented PZT through using a stainless steel SUS430 substrate and a metallic LaNiO$_3$ (LNO) seed layer, as schematically shown in Fig.\ref{Fig1}.
 LNO possesses a pseudocubic perovskite structure with a lattice constant of $a= 3.838 {\AA}$, comparable to that of PZT with a perovskite structure.
 Moreover, LNO exhibits the least surface energy for the (100)-plane growth, enabling full (100)-plane growth even on an amorphous substrate.\cite{Miyake} Therefore, the (100)-oriented LNO effectively serves as a seed layer to guide the growth of (100)- or (001)-oriented PZT with tetragonal structure on SUS430 substrate.
 We further used the significant difference in thermal expansion coefficient between SUS430 and PZT to achieve (001)-plane growth of tetragonal PZT, allowing us to apply a compressive thermal stress to PZT unit cell during cooling from the growth temperature.
 This compressive thermal stress greatly promotes the $c$-axis growth of tetragonal PZT as the crystal transitions from the cubic to tetragonal phase during cooling.
 A 0.24-$\mu$m-thick (100)-oriented LNO was grown at 700$^\circ$C for 5 minutes in an oxygen atmosphere from the LNO precursor solution prepared from La(NO$_3$)$_3$, Ni(CH$_3$COO)$_2$, and solvents of 2-methoxyethanol and 2-aminoethanol.
-To prevent the diffusion of Cr from SUS430 to PZT, which typically reduces the crystalline quality and physical properties of PZT, a 0.3-$\mu$m-thick SiO$_2 $ buffer layer was placed between LNO and SUS430.
-SiO$_2 $ was grown at 700$^\circ$C for 10 minutes in an oxygen atmosphere from a precursor that was prepared by dissolving Si(OC$_2$H$_5$)$_4$ in ethanol and hydrolyzing it with water, in which hydrochloric acid was used as an acid catalyst.
-PZT was subsequently grown on the LNO/SiO$_2$/SUS430 substrate at 650$^\circ$C for 5 minutes in an oxygen atmosphere using a precursor solution prepared from Pb(OCOCH$_3$)$_{2}\cdot$3H$_2$O, Zr(OC$_3$H$_7$)$_4$, Ti(OCH(CH$_3$)$_2$)$_4$, and absolute ethanol as solvent.
-PZT was grown to a thickness of 0.3 $\sim$ 1.2 $\mu$m, which is sufficient to disregard the impact of two-dimensional strain from the substrate on the overall physical properties of PZT. \cite{Schlom}
+The detailed process for preparing LNO is illustrated in Fig.S1 of the supporting information and can also be found in the previous report.\cite{Suzuki}